check-spelling-sandbox/ovn/Documentation/intro/install/fedora.rst

 ~~~~~~~~~~~~~~~

 To build OVN RPMs, first generate openvswitch source tarball in
-your openvwitch source directory by running
+your openvswitch source directory by running

 ::